Reimagine Education and Drive Progress with an Ed.D. in Educational Practice

 • Director of Learning & Development

-Applicants should be admitted to the Graduate School.
+Applicants should have a master’s or specialist’s degree and should submit a graduate application.
 Additional requirements for admission to the EdD program:

 • Submit the EdD Supplemental Application